awsdocs/aws-cdk-guide/doc_source/identifiers.md

 --------

-This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(CDK\)\.
+This documentation is for the developer preview release \(public beta\) of the AWS Cloud Development Kit \(AWS CDK\)\.
 Releases might lack important features and might have future breaking changes\.

 --------

 # Identifiers<a name="identifiers"></a>

-The CDK deals with many types of identifiers and names\.
+The AWS CDK deals with many types of identifiers and names\.
 To use the AWS CDK effectively and avoid errors, you need to understand the types of identifiers\.

-Identifiers must be unique within the scope in which they are created; they do not need to be globally unique in your CDK application\.
+Identifiers must be unique within the scope in which they are created; they do not need to be globally unique in your AWS CDK application\.

-If you attempt to create an identifier with the same value within the same scope, the CDK throws an exception\.
+If you attempt to create an identifier with the same value within the same scope, the AWS CDK throws an exception\.

 ## Construct IDs<a name="identifiers_construct_ids"></a>